bhoward/CSC424/labs/Scala.md

 In fact, some people advocate OO programming without using `if` statements at all!
 Indeed, the Smalltalk language doesn't *have* an `if` statement.
 It does have `true` and `false` values, however.
 These values are objects, just like everything else in Smalltalk, and they support several methods (in Smalltalk terms, they "respond to messages") including `ifTrue:ifFalse:`, which takes two arguments and evaluates the corresponding one depending on whether the object is `true` or `false`.
 Here is equivalent code in Scala:
 <script src="http://gist.github.com/400128.js?file=gistfile1.txt">
 </script>
-We will learn more about the parameter type `=> Unit` later; the effect here is that `ifThenElse` takes a pair of unevaluated chunks of code, and only evaluates the one corresponding to the object's truth value.
+We will learn more about the parameter type `=> T` later; the effect here is that `ifThenElse` takes a pair of unevaluated chunks of code (each of which would produce a result of type `T`), and only evaluates the one corresponding to the object's truth value.
 Here is an example of using this:
 {% highlight scala %}
 def test(b: Bool) {
   b.ifThenElse(println("it's true"), println("it's false"))